Buckden, Cambridgeshire: Demography

 In 2009, median household income across Cambridgeshire of £32,500 was exceeded by Buckden's £36,900.

 The Office for National Statistics has placed the village of Buckden in the Lower Layer Super Output Area (LSOA) called "Huntingdonshire 017C".
 This was ranked 23,371 out of 32,844 LSOAs in England against the index of multiple deprivation in 2015.
 It puts Buckden among the 30 per cent least deprived neighbourhoods in England.
 Much of the civil parish (but excluding the village itself) is in the Lower Layer Super Output Area (LSOA) called "Huntingdonshire 017B", which in 2015, was ranked 29,569 out of 32,844 LSOAs in England against the index of multiple deprivation.
 This puts the rural part of the parish among the 10 per cent least deprived neighbourhoods in England.

-Buckden is ethnically homogenous.
 The 2011 census showed 93 per cent of residents born in the UK, 3 per cent in other EU countries and 4 per cent elsewhere in the world.
 Racially, 98.3 per cent of Buckden people called themselves ethnic white, 0.8 per cent cited mixed or multiple ethnic groups, and 0.6 per cent Asian or British Asian, with the rest in other groups.
 In the same census, 69.3 per cent called themselves as Christian, 23.2 per cent said they had no religious beliefs, 6.3 per cent did not specify a religion, and 1.1 per cent adhered to another religion (Buddhist, Hindu, Jewish, Muslim, Sikh or other).